cubiclesoft/json-base64/js/readme.txt

 *********************** Javascript JSON-Base64 Library ***********************

-This directory contains a public domain implementation of JSON-Base64 in Javascript and the relevant test suite.
+This directory contains an open source implementation of JSON-Base64 in Javascript and the relevant test suite.

 CryptoJS is under the MIT license.
-For a truly public domain implementation of JSON-Base64, don't use the files in the 'crypto-js' directory.

-Public domain + CryptoJS is confirmed to pass all tests in the test suite under the following web browsers:
+This implementation is confirmed to pass all tests in the test suite under the following web browsers:

   - Microsoft Internet Explorer 5.5+
   - Google Chrome 7.0+